crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Prompt before explicitly quivering this item.
 Entails =F,=f.

 =R
-  Do not offer to swap out this ring if another one can be removed instead.
+  Do not offer to swap out this piece of equipment if another one could be removed instead.

 !D
   Prompt before performing an action that might destroy this item.
 It won't